JetBrains/jetbrains_guide/src/pages/tips/navbar-open-file/index.md

   poster: './poster_long.png'
   url: 'https://www.youtube.com/watch?v=46KIWSORWAE'
 leadin: |
+    *Need a fast, no-distraction way to open a file in your project tree?*

     When you need to browse to a directory to find and open file, the Navigation Bar is your best bet.
 Keyboard-first, use the cursor keys to select, then press enter.

 ---

+Third in a six-part series on the Navigation Bar. *Previous:* [Navigate Files With Navigation Bar](../navbar-navigate-files) | *Next:* [Narrow Navigation Bar With Speed Search](../navbar-speed-search)

 If you've closed the Project Tool window and hidden the Navigation Bar, you need a way to open file that's keyboard centric and doesn't